adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/07-file-uploads.md

 ```

 ## Validating Uploaded Files
-AdonisJS automatically validate files during the `move` operation.
+AdonisJS automatically validate files when you try to access them.
 All you need to do is define the validation options.

 ```ts
 import { HttpContextContract } from '@ioc:Adonis/Core/HttpContext'